luisdavidgarcia/DDoS-Hybrid-Detection-System/README.md

 ### Model Training and Evaluation

+### Model Training and Evaluation

 1. For pre-trained model evaluation (all supported models), ensure your data follows the required format.

 2. Available training notebooks in the `notebooks/` directory:

-   - `results_nslk-kdd_binary.ipynb`: Binary classification comparative analysis
+   - **`results_nslk-kdd_binary.ipynb`**: **Binary NSL-KDD Notebook (Use this one for training and evaluation).** This notebook contains a comprehensive binary classification comparative analysis.
+All analysis scripts within the `analysis/` directory are designed to align with the binary classification results produced by this notebook.

-   - `results_cicids2018.ipynb`: Analysis of CICIDS2018 dataset metrics
+   - `results_cicids2018.ipynb`: Analysis of CICIDS2018 dataset metrics.
+This
+   notebook is primarily intended for investigative purposes.

-   - `results_nslk-kdd_multiclass.ipynb`: Experimental multiclass DDoS detection
+   - `results_nslk-kdd_multiclass.ipynb`: Experimental multiclass DDoS detection.
+   This notebook is primarily intended for investigative purposes.

    Each notebook includes:
    - Data preprocessing steps